aleju/mario-ai/README.md

 * Install torch.
   * Follow the steps from [torch.ch](http://torch.ch/docs/getting-started.html#_)
   * Make sure that the following packages are installed (`luarocks install packageName`): `nn`, `cudnn`, `paths`, `image`, `display`. display is usually not part of torch.
-* Intall the spatial transformer module for torch:
+* Install the spatial transformer module for torch:
   * Clone the stnbhdw repository to some directory: `git clone https://github.com/qassemoquab/stnbhwd.git`
   * Switch to that directory: `cd stnbhwd`
   * Compile the module: `luarocks make stnbhwd-scm-1.rockspec`